-It is time to investigate the fiber bundle structures over $X$, which were implictly used in both the holonomic and non-holonomic frame descriptions of gravity.
-Let us start with the tangent one.
-Consider the set $TX \equiv \left\{\sqcup_x T_x X \; \forall \; x\in X \right\}$ and the map $\pi_{TX}: TX \rightarrow X$. $TX$ is called the total space\footnote{Sometimes we might use the total space to refer to the whole bundle structure.} and inherits a $2n$-manifold structure from $X$; $\pi_{TX}$ is called the projection map and it is smooth and surjective.
-The typical fiber ${\pi_{TX}}^{-1}\left(x\right)$ of this bundle is isomorphic to $T_x X$ and, as such, carries a $GL\left(n,\mathbb{R}\right)$ representation reminiscent of smooth changes of coordinates, as argued in Section \ref{sec:holonomic_and_non-holonomic_frames}.
-This later statement is the archeotypical examples of a categorical lift.
-Morphisms in the category of smooth manifolds induce morphisms in the category of smooth vector bundles via a functor $\mathcal{F}$ \cite{tu2011}.
-This can be neatly captured by the diagram
+Consider the set $TX \equiv \left\{ \sqcup_x T_x X \; \forall \; x\in X \right\}$, and the map $\pi_{TX}: TX \rightarrow X$. $TX$ is called the total space\footnote{Sometimes we might use the total space to refer to the whole bundle structure.}, and it inherits a $2n$-manifold structure from $X$; $\pi_{TX}$ is called the projection map, and it is smooth and surjective.
+The typical fiber, $ { \pi_{TX} }^{-1} \left( x \right) $, is isomorphic to $ T_x X $ and, as such, carries a $ GL \left( n, \mathbb{R} \right)$ representation reminiscent of smooth changes of coordinates --- mentioned in Section~\ref{sec:holonomic_and_non-holonomic_frames}.
+This later statement is the archetypical examples of a categorical lift.
+The structure just described is known as the tangent bundle of $X$.

+Morphisms in the category of smooth manifolds induce morphisms in the category of smooth vector bundles via a functor $ \mathcal{F} $~\cite{tu2011}.
+This can be neatly captured by the commutative diagram